brisktest/brisk-extension/WALKTHROUGH.md

   I'm restarting the extension each time which for the moment kicks off a new run of brisk on each activation - we'll change that in a bit but for now you can just kill the output or wait for it to finish.

+### Changing a Setting

-  -- Lets change the default file and see if it updates I'm going to change it to brisk-ci.json
+  Lets change the default file and see if it updates, I'm going to change it to

-  Yes - although I needed to restart the extension in order for it to update.
+  brisk-ci.json

-  So I updated it and waited for the console output - I got output to say we were updating but it still had the old value there hmmmm..
+  So I updated it and waited for the console output - I got output to say we were updating but it still had the old value there hmmmm....

   Lets change it again and see if it is just always showing the last one or always shows the same output